arjunguha/compsci220-scala/website/hw/sudoku/index.md

 6. Implement `nextStates`, which returns the list of all boards that have exactly one additional value placed on the board.

+   You should sort the returned list: ensure that boards with fewer available values occur earier in the list.

 7. Implement `solve`.
 If `this.isSolution` is true, then return `Some(this)`.
    If not, iterate through the list of `nextStates`, applying `solve` to board.
 Return the first solution that you find.
 If no solution is found,